Competition Rules

 VI.
 SUBMISSION PROCESS

-- Documentation: Nominations will only be accepted when all required data and supporting documents (photos in JPG/TIFF, PDFs, etc.) are completed.
-Provide photo credits or confirm copyright ownership.
+Documentation: Nominations will only be accepted when all required data and supporting documents (photos in JPG/TIFF, PDFs, etc.) are completed.
+Low resolution photos will be sufficient - short-listed projects will be asked to submit high resolution photos if needed.
+Please provide photo credits or confirm copyright ownership.
+The Organiser may request additional information to support the judging process.

 VII.
 COPYRIGHT AND USAGE RIGHTS